Brock Huard

-High school
+Early life

-Huard graduated from Puyallup High School in Puyallup, Washington, where his father Mike was head coach.
-A left-hander, he enjoyed a prodigious prep career and was the Gatorade National Player of the Year, All-State and Class AAA State Player-of-the-Year in his senior season of 1994.
-Huard was named a High School All-American by Parade Magazine, Super Prep, Blue Chip Illustrated, ESPN, and Schutt.
+Huard graduated from Puyallup High School in Puyallup, Washington southeast of Tacoma.
+His father Mike Huard was the head football coach at Puyallup High School.
+A left-hander, he enjoyed a prodigious prep career and was the Gatorade National Player of the Year, All-State, and Class AAA State Player-of-the-Year in his senior season in 1994.
+He was named a high school All-American by Parade, a magazine; Super Prep, Blue Chip Illustrated, ESPN, and Schutt (Schutt Sports).

-Huard's career numbers with the Puyallup Vikings were very impressive completing 237 of 408 passes and passing for 45 touchdowns against only 10 interceptions.
+Huard's had very impressive career numbers with the Puyallup HS Vikings completing 237 of 408 passes and passing for 45 touchdowns against only 10 interceptions.
 Huard also lettered in basketball, averaging 18.1 points and 7.5 rebounds as senior.
-In addition to his athletic exploits, Huard graduated from Puyallup in 1995 with a 4.0 grade point average.
+In addition to his athletic exploits, he graduated from Puyallup High School in 1995 with a 4.0 grade point average.

 College career

-Following his senior season, Huard was one of the most highly recruited players in the country.
-Huard had narrowed his selections to UCLA and University of Washington, and made a New Year's Day decision to follow in the footsteps of his older brother Damon and attend the University of Washington in Seattle.
-This decision was eagerly anticipated by more than just the UW coaching staff and fans; it set off a chain reaction in which quarterback Cade McNown (West Linn, Oregon) chose UCLA and Westlake Village, California wide receiver Billy Miller decided on USC (he had said if Huard chose to attend UCLA he would follow).
+After his senior season, Huard was one of the most highly recruited players in the country.
+He narrowed his selections to the University of California Los Angeles and the University of Washington, and made a New Year's Day decision to follow in the footsteps of his older brother Damon and attend the University of Washington in Seattle.
+The decision was eagerly anticipated by more than just the UW coaching staff and fans; it set off a chain reaction in which quarterback Cade McNown (from West Linn, Oregon) chose UCLA and Westlake Village, California wide receiver Billy Miller decided to go to the University of Southern California in Los Angeles (he had said if Huard chose to attend UCLA he would follow).

 After redshirting as a true freshman in 1995, Huard was placed into a competition with Mukilteo's Shane Fortney for the starting quarterback position in the spring.
 Fortney won the starting job.
 Huard saw his first career action in the opener of the 1996 season at Arizona State, led by senior quarterback Jake Plummer.
 Huard entered the sweltering night game with Washington down by 21 points and rallied his team to a 42–42 tie (though ASU won with a late field goal).
-The next week Huard saw action again after Fortney was injured in what seemed like garbage time against BYU.
-From there, Huard remained as the starting quarterback and led the Huskies (along with a strong offensive line and Pac-10 Offensive Player of the Year running back Corey Dillon) to an 8–1 record the rest of the regular season.
+A week later, Huard played again after Fortney was injured in what seemed like garbage time against BYU.
+Huard remained as the starting quarterback and led the Huskies (along with a strong offensive line and Pac-10 Offensive Player of the Year running back Corey Dillon) to an 8–1 record the rest of the regular season.
 While not spectacular in his first year as a starter, Huard showed glimpses of the talent that had made him one of the most highly recruited QBs in the nation two years prior.
 As a result of internal conflict related to Huard's elevation to the starting position, Fortney transferred to Northern Iowa following the 1996 season.